alexander-nolan/ase-bootcamp/CourseFiles/Week7/Azure-Kubernetes-Service/Part2.md

 ##### **Access the WordPress Application**
 - Open a web browser and navigate to the external IP address obtained in the previous step.
-- You should see the WordPress welcome page.
+- You should see the WordPress sample application page.

 ![alt text](images/Part2-a.png)